Director, Program on Global Environment

 Dr. Shaikh holds a BA in Economics from the University of Wisconsin and a PhD in Agricultural and Resource Economics from the University of California at Davis.

 Economics, Sports & the Environment: Incentives and Intersections.”
-Sanderson and Shaikh, in Handbook on Sport, Sustainability and the Environment, Routledge, 2017.
+Sanderson, A. and S. Shaikh, in Handbook on Sport, Sustainability and the Environment, Routledge, 2017.

 Molecular tools for bathing water assessment in Europe: Balancing social science research with a rapidly developing environmental science evidence-base.
 Oliver, et. al. Ambio: A Journal of the Human Environment, 2015